Finite-Time Analysis of Crises in a Chaotically Forced Ocean Model: Conclusion

 \section{Conclusion}

-The Lorenz-Forced Stommel Box Model LFSBM, as defined by equation (\ref{eqn:LFSBM}), is a recent hybrid model introduced by Ashwin and Newman in their study on measures for pullback attractors and tipping point probabilities \cite{ashwin2021physical}.
-We have explored solutions to the autonomous forced model in parameter regions that are bistable under no forcing, and have paid particular attention to forcing strengths around levels that induce a crisis which reduces the system to monostability.
-We have found two different types of crises in the model: a vanishing basin crisis that results in the basin of attraction for a chaotic attractor deplete over time (and ultimately become a ghost attractor), and a boundary crisis in which a chaotic attractor is destroyed following a collision with a chaotic saddle or other feature of the system.
-We also find that further increases to the forcing strength can mean that the surviving chaotic attractor merges with either a chaotic transient or a ghost attractor depending on the type of crisis to hand.
+The Lorenz-Forced Stommel Box Model LFSBM, as defined by (\ref{eqn:LFSBM}), is a recent hybrid model introduced by Ashwin and Newman in their study on measures for pullback attractors and tipping point probabilities \cite{ashwin2021physical}.
+We have explored solutions to the autonomous forced model in parameter regions that are bistable under no forcing, and have paid particular attention to forcing strengths around levels that induce a crisis in the resulting chaotic attractors.
+We have found two types of crises in the model: a boundary crisis in which a chaotic attractor is destroyed following a collision with a chaotic saddle, and a vanishing basin crisis that results in the basin of attraction for a chaotic attractor shrinking with increasing forcing.
+The vanishing basin crisis is a newly discovered type of boundary crisis and results in the existence of a ghost attractor.
+We also find that further increases to the forcing strength can cause the surviving chaotic attractor to merge with either a chaotic transient (for a typical boundary crisis) or a ghost attractor (for a vanishing basin crisis).

-Performing finite-time analysis on the LFSBM reveals that with no forcing, the Stommel FTLEs will either oscillate between two specific values or converge to particular values depending on the nature of the attractor it enters (in both cases, this is dependent on the Stommel eigenvalues of the attractor).
-With forcing present, these Stommel FTLEs start to behave a little more like Lorenz FTLEs, potentially mode-swapping with them on occasion, and near crisis levels we found that the neutral Lorenz and first Stommel FTLEs start to align around the point where a solution trajectory is at its most sensitive to transitioning to one or the other of the chaotic attractors.
+Performing finite-time analysis on the LFSBM reveals that with no forcing the Stommel FTLEs will either oscillate between two specific values or converge monotonically depending on the eigenvalues of the attractor.
+With forcing present, these Stommel FTLEs start to behave more chaotically.
+When a crisis is imminent, we find that the first Stommel FTLEs behaves like the neutral Lorenz FTLE around the point where a solution trajectory is at its most sensitive to collision with the chaotic saddle.
+For the vanishing basin crisis, these alignment of behaviour remains strong even post-crisis.